 How to choose whether to write fiction vs nonfiction

-Now that we know the difference between fiction and nonfiction, let’s decide: which genre is best for you?
+Now that we know the difference between fiction and nonfiction, let’s decide: between fiction vs nonfiction, which genre is best for you?

 Read widely across both genres

 Read lots of contemporary nonfiction and fiction.
 Find subgenres you love—maybe fantasy doesn’t do it for you, but you love crime and mystery novels.
-You might not care for memoirs, but you might love history books.
+You might not care for history books, but you might enjoy a deeply moving memoir.

 Having a good sense of what these genres look like will help you figure out which you’d like to work with.
-It would be awful if you decided to write a fantasy novel only to discover that you actually don’t like most fantasy novels!
+You don't want to spend time hemming and hawing over high fantasy vs low fantasy if you don't actually like fantasy novels!

 Consider your target audience and goal

-If you want to write for children, for example, you may have a trickier time writing nonfiction than fiction.
+If you want to write for children, for example, you may prefer to write fiction.
 Turning your information into stories might yield better results than making a straightforward nonfiction book.
 If you want to write for adults, maybe a self-help book would be a great way to communicate your ideas!

 Tell the story that you want to tell